psychemedia/storytelling-notes/smuggling.md

 Many of the rules seek to "protect" the goods as property of their owners / merchants.

-BUT " A longstanding British law claimed cargo could be taken if no “man or beast” from the ship were living." ?? https://www.history.com/news/wreckers-shipwrecks
+BUT " A longstanding British law claimed cargo could be taken if no "man or beast” from the ship were living." ?? https://www.history.com/news/wreckers-shipwrecks

 Wrecking - oleron